nicolashainaux/symbols-tree-nav/README.md

 ## Extra Features (without settings)
 Here I'll try to keep an up-to-date list of the features that are proposed in symbols-tree-nav but not (yet?) in symbols-tree-view.
 Apart from the features already described in the Extra Settings section above.

-* Enhanced support for markdown files (from [symbols-tree-view PR #138](https://github.com/xndcn/symbols-tree-view/pull/138))
+* Enhanced support for markdown files (from [symbols-tree-view PR #138](https://github.com/xndcn/symbols-tree-view/pull/138)) and for YAML files.

-* Support for several languages: R, Elixir, taskpaper, Fountain, Julia, LaTeX
+* Support for several languages: R, Elixir, taskpaper, Fountain, Julia, LaTeX, [TypeScript](https://github.com/xndcn/symbols-tree-view/issues/101)

 * Bugfix: #148 (from [symbols-tree-view PR #160](https://github.com/xndcn/symbols-tree-view/pull/160))